 \subsection{Evaluation}

-To evaluate the MEPG framework, we measure ME-DDPG and ME-SAC performance on PyBullet tasks compared with the state-of-the-art model-free algorithm and recently proposed ensemble DRL algorithms such as SUNRISE \cite{sunrise} and REDQ \cite{redq}.
-For TD3\footnote{Code: \url{https://github.com/sfujim/TD3}}, SUNRISE\footnote{Code: \url{https://github.com/pokaxpoka/sunrise}} and REDQ\footnote{Code: \url{https://github.com/watchernyu/REDQ}}, we use the authors' implementation with default hyper-parameters.
-We keep the same hyper-parameters for DDPG and SAC.
-For a fair comparison, we replace one-time policy update every twenty times critic optimization with one-time policy update every two-time critic optimization in REDQ.
+To evaluate the MEPG framework, we measure ME-DDPG and ME-SAC performance on PyBullet tasks compared with the SOTA model-free algorithm and recently proposed ensemble DRL algorithms such as ACE \citep{zhang2019ace}, SUNRISE \citep{sunrise} and REDQ \citep{redq}.
+For TD3, ACE, SUNRISE and REDQ, we use the authors' implementation with default hyper-parameters and keep the same hyper-parameters for DDPG and SAC.
+For a fair comparison, we replace one-time policy update every twenty times of critic optimization with one-time policy update every two-time of critic optimization in REDQ, namely REDQ(Ours).
+The empirical evaluation results show REDQ(Ours) is better than its original version.
 We run each task for one million time steps and perform one gradient step after each interaction step.
-Every $5,000$ time steps, we execute an evaluation step over 10 episodes without any exploration operation in every algorithm.
+Every $5,000$ time step, we execute an evaluation step over 10 episodes without any exploration operation in every algorithm.
 Our performance comparison results are presented in Table \ref{table: performance table 4 results} and the learning curves are in Figure \ref{fig: performance learning process curve}.
-The results show that our proposed algorithm ME-DDPG and ME-SAC are just as good as, if not better than, state-of-the-of methods without any auxiliary tasks.
+The results show that most of the time our proposed algorithm ME-DDPG and ME-SAC are better than state-of-the-art methods without any auxiliary tasks.
 For the Pendulum family of environments, all algorithms are equally good.
-Our framework is best in terms of learning speed and final performance for the Ant, Walker2D and Hopper environments.
-We highlight that our proposed algorithms ME-DDPG and ME-SAC achieve or surpass the best performance while consuming fewer computational resources.
-More experimental results and details are in the technical appendix.
+Our framework is best in terms of learning speed and final performance for the Ant, Walker2D, and Hopper environments while consuming fewer computational resources.
+More experimental results and details are in the Supplementary Material.